“I’m glad to have company.” Nemo, the limbless ascetic, leaned to look over Leo’s shoulder. “I heard a bird. Will it arrive soon?”

 “Of course.
 My islands were built by a bird.”

 Leo scoffed.
 “I’ve never been into imaginary-sky-daddy bullshit.
-What are you doing way up here?”
+What are you doing all the way up here?”

 “No,” said Nemo.
 “I’m no longer welcome at Virgil Blue’s monastery.”